sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 The help dialog contains information about the most important functions of the game.
 It has a link to a tutorial, which shows the main functions of the game.

 ### Collection manager dialog
-Currently this displays a list of all taxon sets, locally saved in a JSON file.
+Currently this displays a list of all taxon pairs, locally saved in a JSON file.
 The user can filter by phylogeny, tags, range or level, or search by taxon.
-Below is a list of taxon sets.
+Below is a list of taxon pairs.
 The user can click on one, and open it this way.
 There's also a "Play" button, which activates the currently filtered collection.

 #### Range selection dialog
 This displays a world map, where the user selects which continents to include in the "range" filter.
-Currently, if there are multiple continents selected, sets where all members occur at any of them are selected (eg. Africa + Oceania selected includes sets that have a range including Africa, or including Oceania).
+Currently, if there are multiple continents selected, pairs where all members occur at any of them are selected (eg. Africa + Oceania selected includes pairs that have a range including Africa, or including Oceania).

 #### Tag cloud dialog
 This dialog currently displays all the available tags for the current filters.
 The idea is to replace this with a taxonomic hierarchy that's intuitive to browse, and only leave non-taxonomic tags (such as "mimicry" or "fun" here).